MineVN-Studio/website/docs/deluxeforms/Configurations/Form/form-type.md

 :::caution

-**Note:** All of the above forms can be renamed and arranged as you like, except for the **submit button**
+- You cannot have buttons on **Custom Form** or Slider on **Simple Form** this is a limitation of Minecraft.

-You can have multiple components of a certain type.
+- All of the above forms can be renamed and arranged as you like, except for the **submit button**
-For example, a custom form can have 4 Dropdowns or 3 Sliders.
+- You can have multiple components of a certain type.

-**You cannot have buttons on Custom Form or Slider on Simple Form this is a limitation of Minecraft.**
+  + For example, a custom form can have 4 Dropdowns or 3 Sliders.

 :::